 Penang Island, an amazing tourist destination in Malaysia

-Penang Island, an amazing tourist destination in Malaysia 1024 339 Shouket Ali
+Penang Island, an amazing tourist destination in Malaysia 1024 339 IbexTrails

 If you are ready to explore the food, culture, and history of Malaysia in one place, Georgetown Penang is the place to visit.
 This beautiful Island is located at the Nother-Western end of Malaysia and is accessible by road, ferry and aeroplane.
 The driving distance of Georgetown from Kuala Lumpur is around 300 km which takes around 4 hours of drive time from Kuala Lumpur.